ut-ras/robomaster_cv_python/Stories.md

  * Creates a topic for embeded data and sends the data to the respective topic in sim

 # Old

+### Lidar Research
+#### Samik, Tanay, Will, Hasif
+Objective: We have a lot to learn
+See Lidar Max Debrief.md for a chatGPT summary from our chat with Maxx.
+Pay attention to the links at the botton from Maxx.
+Understand it and be able to explain it

 ### Depth Learning Project
 #### Leo